sert121/web-scrape/Googlesearch/readme.txt

-You can compile all the titles and links of any search query made using the google search engine.
-You can also specify the number of pages you wanna continue your search for.
+One can compile all the titles and links of any search query made using the google search engine.
+One can also specify the number of pages one wants to search for.
 All relevant links and titles scraped are stored in a .csv file.